ADA-research/VERONA/README.md

 ## Datasets

-The package was tested on the MNIST and the CIFAR10 dataset.
-Example scripts for executing the package on MNIST or a custom dataset can be found in the [`scripts`](./scripts/) folder.
+The package was tested on the MNIST, GTRSB and the CIFAR-10 datasets.
+Example scripts for executing the package on MNIST or a custom dataset can be found in the [`scripts`](./examples/scripts/) folder.

 ## Related Papers and Citation